ahmetaa/zemberek-nlp/lang-id/README.md

     lid.identify(inputString, 50);

-This case only 50 samples from the document is collected and scored.
+In this case only 50 samples from the document is collected and scored.
 There is even a faster method.
 But using method below only makes sense if there are more than 10 models.

     lid.identifyFast(inputString, 50);